 - Identify strategies for strengthening science and innovation advice as well as diplomacy

-The program is led by Faculty Chair Calestous Juma (@calestous), Professor of the Practice of International Development at Harvard Kennedy School and author of The New Harvest: Agricultural Innovation in Africa (Oxford University Press, 2011).
+The program is led by Faculty Chair Calestous Juma (@calestous), Professor of the Practice of International Development at Harvard Kennedy School and author of Innovation and Its Enemies: Why People Resist New Technologies (Oxford University Press, 2016) and The New Harvest: Agricultural Innovation in Africa (Oxford University Press, 2011).
 Click here to watch Professor Juma's latest panel discussion in conjunction with Harvard University's Belfer Center for Science and International Affairs entitled Innovation, Catch-up and Leapfrogging: Policy Implications for Emerging Economies.
 He was a member of the selection jury of the Queen Elizabeth Prize for Engineering.
 Professor Juma is currently writing a book on engineering for global development, and is a regular contributor on Harvard Kennedy School's Science, Technology, and Globalization blog.

 “As a senior Minister of Government in a developing country, I apply what I learned at the Harvard Kennedy School to almost all aspects of my day to day work.
 The program was the quality you would expect from the world’s leading university, and though challenging, laid the foundation for me to develop a broader appreciation of how STI policy steers a country’s development and affects the lives of the people we represent.
 Together, the lecturers, the opportunity to network with high caliber participants from around the world and of course, the intellectual stimulation from just being within the Harvard community made this program one of my best investments to date.”